Trappy-Scopes/protocols/masterprotocol1.md

 4. **Cell trapping(s)**

 	1. Add the syringes to the other stopcock without creating bubbles and open the valves, this should equalise the pressure.
 	2. Let about 0.25mL of culture pass before trying to confine cells.
 	3. Confine a "low contrast, small, fast" cell.
 	4. Mark the process with the following flags:

-		**orange:** single cell trapped but not verified.
+		**orange**: single cell trapped but not verified.
-		**green** : verified to be a single cell after atleast 10mins.
+		**green**: verified to be a single cell after atleast 10mins.

-		**red** : air bubbles / re-purgeing.
+		**red**: air bubbles / re-purgeing.
 Set to purge and move to another microscope.
 	5. Once the cell is trapped, leave the stopcocks in closed positions.

 5. **Start acquisition of cluster A**